Unlock the power of alternative medicine

 Mind‑body practices alongside cancer care for fatigue

-Gentle yoga, guided relaxation, and tai chi are commonly used to ease tiredness and calm the nervous system during chemotherapy or radiation.
-Short sessions emphasise breath, gentle movement, pacing, and rest so they do not clash with treatment days or raise exertion risks.
+Gentle yoga, guided relaxation and tai chi are commonly used to ease tiredness and calm the nervous system during chemotherapy or radiation.
+Short sessions emphasise breath, gentle movement, pacing and rest so they do not clash with treatment days or increase exertion risk.

-What to expect: modest but meaningful improvements in perceived energy and mood over 4–8 weeks (for many people this is a small decline in fatigue scores and better ability to do daily tasks).
+What to expect: modest but meaningful improvements in perceived energy and mood over 4–8 weeks — for many people this will look like a small decline in fatigue scores and better ability to do daily tasks.

 Safety checks: get oncology approval before starting; avoid exertion on days with low blood counts or when feeling particularly unwell; adapt intensity with a trained instructor.